Business Guy: Plot

-The Griffins are invited onto the Pewterschmidts' yacht, where Lois becomes seasick and vomits.
+The Griffins are invited onto the Pewterschmidts's yacht, where Lois becomes seasick and vomits.
 Peter is reminded of his bachelor party when this happens, and is shocked to find out that Carter has never had one and does not know what it is.
 Upon returning to Quahog, Peter takes him to a strip club to simulate a bachelor party.
-In his excitement, Carter has a heart attack and falls into a coma.
+In his excitement, Carter suffers a heart attack and falls into a coma.
 Dr. House is hired to treat him, but he throws his rule book out the window and punches Carter in the face to ensure that he is comatose.
 Carter's video will is discovered, in which he gives Lois control of his billion-dollar manufacturing company, Pewterschmidt Industries, even though she does not know how to run a corporation.
 Peter, however, is inspired by House's "live-without-rules" regime and decides to control the company himself.

 On his first day on the job, Peter dismisses the entire board of directors for being unable to keep up with his ideas and hires his friends to manufacture ridiculous items.
 Soon after, Carter reawakens from his coma and finds what Peter has done with his company.
-Carter confronts Peter in his former office and demands for him to relinquish control of the company, but he refuses; he instead forces him to work as a janitor, have and invite people to his mansion for a Big Bang Theory viewing party, pay a compliment to a sharply-dressed Asian man, and clean out the fridge in the employee lounge.
+Carter confronts Peter in his former office and demands for him to relinquish control of the company, but he refuses; he instead forces him to work as a janitor, have and invite people to his mansion for a Big Bang Theory viewing party, pay a compliment to a sharply dressed Asian man, and clean out the fridge in the employee lounge.

 Carter is embarrassed, so he and Lois trick Peter into surrendering the company by scaring him into believing a swamp monster will eat him if he does not.
 A seemingly real swamp monster scares Peter out of the office, chases Lois and a disguised Carter, before being found out as House.

 In the end, Lois cheers Peter up by revealing that the contract he signed allows him to keep the corporate plane.
 Peter is delighted and jumps in a freeze frame shot, but he and his family grow alarmed when he actually remains in midair.